-After our visit to the theatre of Orange, we most definitely wanted to visit the other World Heritage Site of Orange.
+After our visit to the Orange city theatre, we most definitely wanted to visit the other World Heritage Site of Orange.
 We took a break with a lovely crêpe in the centre of town.
 We slowly meandered through the city’s streets towards the other end of the city.

 You might think that the most famous Triumphal Arch of France is situated in Paris.
 And you might be right.
 But the Triumphal Arch of Orange is much older and maybe just as spectacular.
 It is rightfully one of the World Heritage Sites of Orange.

 The Triumphal Arch of Orange is the oldest of the World Heritage Sites in Orange.
-It was built between 27 BC and 14 AD in honour of the soldiers of the Gallic Wars.
+It was built between 27 BCE and 14 CE in honour of the soldiers of the Gallic Wars.
 Orange’s Triumphal Arch is the best preserved Roman Triumphal Arch outside of Rome.

 The Arch measures 19,57 meters in length, 8,40 meters width and is 19,21 meter high.
 It consists of one main arch and 2 side arches.
 But so far for the boring details which you’ll probably forget.

-Both the Ancient Theatre and the Triumphal Arch have become monuments of the ancient Roman Empire.
+Both the Roman Theatre and the Triumphal Arch of Orange have become monuments of the ancient Roman Empire.
 A peek into Roman History and their long forgotten culture.
 Both sites became landmarks of the city of Orange and stand proudly on the list of World Heritage Sites in Orange.

 If you find yourself in the south of France and have a day to spare, do yourself a favour and visit Orange and her sites.
 You won’t be disappointed by these two well preserved World Heritages Sites in Orange.